FUn_Article_HowOatMilkIsMade_Banner_1.jpg

 Sterilisation, homogenisation and packaging

 The final product is then sterilised with heat treatments, either with UHT or pasteurisation, to increase its shelf life and kill off any bacteria remaining in the mix.
-The resulting beverage is then mixed at a high pressure with a “homogeniser” (essentially a high-pressure, high-speed blender) to ensure that the fat droplets are broken down into smaller and more uniform droplets, giving the milk a creamy and uniform mouthfeel without any ‘clumps’.1,12 At last, the oat milk is ready to be packaged and shipped!
+The resulting beverage is then mixed at high pressure with a “homogeniser” (essentially a high-pressure, high-speed blender) to ensure that the fat droplets are broken down into smaller and more uniform droplets, giving the milk a creamy and uniform mouthfeel without any ‘clumps’.1,12 At last, the oat milk is ready to be packaged and shipped!

 Why home-made options need to be refrigerated

-You might have noticed that there is often an option for non-refrigerated cartons of oat milk on the shelves - something most home-made recipes don’t recommend.
+You might have noticed that there is often an option for non-refrigerated cartons of oat milk on the shelves - something most homemade recipes don’t recommend.
 The key difference here is that commercial non-refrigerated options have been aseptically packaged in a highly controlled environment and thus can last for months or even years in your pantry.13 When you make oat milk at home, unless you live in a sterile laboratory, you will expose it to microorganisms in the environment that can quickly multiply and become harmful.
 Therefore, it wouldn’t be safe (or pleasant) to drink a glass of homemade oat milk more than a week after you have made it.14 But then again, the deliciousness and versatility of the drink may prevent it from lasting this long anyway!

 Related articles